Andreas Bodenhoff: Personal life

 Andreas Bodenhoff was buried in St. Nicolas' Church but his grave was moved to Assistens Cemetery in 1797 after the church had been destroyed in the Copenhagen Fire of 1795.

-Bodenhoff's elfest son, Andreas Bodenhoff Jr. (1763-1796), took over the company after his father's death.
+Bodenhoff's eldest son, Andreas Bodenhoff Jr. (1763-1796), took over the company after his father's death.
 He married the daughter of his mother's sister, Gjertrud Birgitte Bodenhoff but fell ill and died in 1796.
 Gjertrud Birgitte Bodenhoff was then the owner of the company but died under suspicious circumstances in 1798.

 Bodenhoff's daughter Gertrud Cathrine Bodenhoff (1765–1814) married Frederik Caspar Conrad Frieboe in 1795.
 His youngest son, Rasmus Bodenhoff, married Cathrine Lovisa Friderica Boch, daughter of the gardener at Frederiksdal.
 One of their granddaughters were the mother of concert pianist Golla Hammerich.

 Legacy

 Bodenhoffs Plads in Christianshavn is named after him.